paladp/cs203-S2019-assessment/assessment.md

   * N = No explanation or comments about how to use or how the software works
   * I = A few comments in the code that are not detailed
-  * A = Documentation has a bit of detail for every main part of the program
+  * A = Documentation has a bit of detail for every main part of the program and an overview of how to use the program
-  * G = Documentation is detailed and visible for most of the software within the source code
+  * G = Documentation is detailed and visible for most of the software within the source code as well as possible constraints or additional details of the program
-  * E = Explains in great detail how to use and operate the computer software within the source code
+  * E = Explains in great detail how to use and operate the computer software, including reasoning and justification of why certain methods or approaches were taken
 * Programming styles
   * N = Programming style is not set and always changing around during the program
   * I = Not a clear programming style but has some implementation of general styles